TexasInstruments/edgeai-robotics-demos/ros1/nodes/scuttlebot_simulator/README.md

 ## Details for convert_node

-The convert node can convert rgb raw or jpeg compressed frames to uyvy/nv12/rgb frames.
+The convert node can convert rgb raw or jpeg compressed frames to uyvy/nv12/rgb frames. <b> The convert_color parameter in roslaunch file decides whether this node runs or not.
+By default it is true. </b>

 | From | To  |
 | :---:   | :-: |